 It’s pretty obvious why 19th Century white southerners so feared violence and sexual predation from black folk: Those particular white folk recognized their own participation in the centuries-long perpetration of violence and sexual predation against black populations, before and after Emancipation.
 On some level, white Southerners were frightened of the payback they knew was due them.

-Seems to me a whole lotta white folk today are particularly frightened (or buy into Trump’s rhetoric all the more quickly) in part because they recognize — deep down in their historically rational subconscious — that their own white privilege/supremacy has been central to or complicit in a similar, 20th and 21st century dynamic.
+Seems to me a whole lotta white folk today are particularly frightened, or buy into Trump’s rhetoric all the more quickly, in part because they recognize — deep down in their historically rational subconscious — that their own white privilege/supremacy has been central to or complicit in a similar 21st century dynamic.

 Too much of white America today (including our friend on the rental car bus) has developed a knee-jerk fear of black folk, most of it completely unwarranted… Then again, when you’ve been holding down or otherwise screwing a group of fellow citizens this long, this systematically — based on nothing but the color of their skin — it’s only rational to expect those people to retaliate in kind.

-No white person in America today is excempt from this phenomenon.
+No white person in America today is exempt from this phenomenon.
 The outgrowths of these cultural prejudices are inescapable.
 When I drove south on this trip, from the northern Philly suburbs to grab Clara one evening for dinner, one of my local friends advised that I avoid the famously traffic-choked I-76 corridor.
 So I took the surface roads, which took me right through the solidly African-American enclave of West Philly.
 I got nothing of the menacing vibe my Cincinnati rental-bus friend got.
 It was nearly spring there in the Mid-Atlantic; folks were outside, porch-sitting, gossiping, working on their cars.
 As a Maine resident, I felt nothing but the thrill of warm weather.
-I drove through 20-25 blocks of this area with my windows down and never felt unsafe.
+I drove through 20-25 blocks of this area with my windows down, doors unlocked, and never felt the least bit unsafe.

-And yet… Because I don’t know my way around Philly that well, I knew that eventually I would pass over Market Street, whereupon I‘d be able to divine exactly where to go.
+And yet… Because I don’t know my way around Philly that well, I knew that eventually I would pass over Market Street, whereupon I‘d be able to divine exactly where to go vis a vis the Penn campus.
 At some point, headed south on 42nd Street, I saw a white guy with a backpack walking north.
 I’ll admit it: I thought to myself, “Okay.
 I must be getting close to Penn.”
 Sure enough, Market was two lights away.

 No one is immune.